Maritime history of Europe: Barbary pirates

 For several centuries, from about the time of the Crusades until the early 19th century, the Barbary pirates of northern Africa preyed on ships in the western Mediterranean Sea.
 In 1816, the Royal Navy, with assistance from the Dutch, destroyed the Barbary fleet in the port of Algiers.
 The best-known pirate of this period may have been Barbarossa, the nickname of Khair ad Din, an Ottoman-Turkish admiral and privateer who was born on the island of Lesbos, (present-day Greece), and lived from about 1475–1546.

 Siege of Gibraltar and the Battle of Trafalgar

-July 1779 saw the start of the Great Siege of Gibraltar, an attempt by France and Spain to wrest control of Gibraltar from the British.
+July 1779 saw the start of the Great Siege of Gibraltar, an attempt by France and Spain to recover control of stolen Gibraltar from the British.
 The garrison survived all attacks, including an assault on September 13, 1782, that included 48 ships and 450 cannon.
 In October 1805, the Battle of Trafalgar took place, which involved 60 vessels, 27 British, and 33 French and Spanish.
 The British did not lose a single ship, and destroyed the enemy fleet, but Admiral Lord Nelson died in the battle.
 It was the most significant naval battle of the beginning of the 19th century, and confirmed the British Navy's supremacy of the time.